Jpja/BTC-and-XCP-Passphrase-Tools/README.md

 Generates a 12-word passphrase from a text input.
 The passphrase can be used in Counterwallet, XCP Chrome Wallet and GetGems Messenger.

  * It can be used as a sort of brain wallet.
 I advice against using it as such, but feel free to play around.

-**Tools are experimental.
-Pending security audit.
-Use at own risk!**